 PublicNetworkAccess : Enabled

 Well, here we will discuss How To Reset Password For Azure SQL Server Database Using Azure CLI.
-Follow the below steps to change the password for Azure SQL Server Database using Azure CLI.
+Follow the steps below to change the Azure SQL Server Database password using Azure CLI.

-- Click on the Cloud Shell button as highlighted below.
+2. Click on the Cloud Shell button, as highlighted below.

-3. Paste the below script on the Cloud Shell window to change the password of the Azure SQL Server Database.
+3. Paste the script below on the Cloud Shell window to change the Azure SQL Server Database password.

 az sql server update --resource-group Demo123 --name test45 --admin-password Raj@@@@@@

-Once you will run the above script, it will immediately change the Pass Word of your Azure SQL Server Database, you will get the below output
+Once you run the above script, it will immediately change the Password of your Azure SQL Server Database.
+You will get the below output

 PS /home/bijay> az sql server update --resource-group Demo123 --name test45 --admin-password Raj@@@@@@@